cert-manager/website/content/en/docs/tutorials/backup.md

  We no longer recommend including `CertificateRequest` resources in a backup for most scenarios.
- `CertificateRequest`s are designed to represent a one-time request for an X.509 certificate- once the request has been fulfilled, `CertificateRequest` can usually be safely deleted.
+ `CertificateRequest`s are designed to represent a one-time request for an X.509 certificate.
+Once the request has been fulfilled, `CertificateRequest` can usually be safely deleted.
 In most cases (such as when a `CertificateRequest` has been created for a `Certificate`) a new `CertificateRequest` will be created when needed (i.e at a time of a renewal